gianlucajahn/landing-page/README.md

 ![Preview to my Landing Page](https://i.ibb.co/DfPV3Pr/Preview.png)

-#### You can view the landing page live soon, I'll put the link here as soon as it is uploaded to it's own GitHub page! 🔗
+#### You can view the landing page live soon!
+I'll put the link here as soon as it is uploaded to it's own GitHub page! 🔗

 ## 🖼️ Image Sources